sanskrati0613/VoyageAdventures/README.md

 **Modern Adventure Travel Planning Platform**

 Bon Voyage Adventures is a responsive, single-page web application designed to simplify the discovery and booking of unique adventure travel packages.
-Built as a **Capstone/Portfolio project**, it showcases strong dynamic frontend functionality and a user-centric (UX) design focused on clarity and ease of use.
+Built as a **IBM SkillsBuild Internship Project**, it showcases strong dynamic frontend functionality and a user-centric (UX) design focused on clarity and ease of use.

 ---